 (Yes, you can do whatever you want whenever.
 So, if you set your own goal for NaNoWriMo, there’s not a novel writing police task force that can stop you.
 But it’s easy to get swept up in the NaNoWriMo fervor, so I tend to go with the crowd.
 And since Camp NaNoWriMo encourages you to do your own thing, it feels like you’ve been given permission to do what’s best for you and your project.)

 This year, I plan to take it a bit easy.
 I have a lot of things going on and coming up this spring, so my Camp NaNoWriMo goal is to hit 20,000 words.
-You can find out more about why this is my goal in this YouTube video:

 Now, whatever the goal you choose for Camp NaNoWriMo, know that there are some universal tips for success.
 I’m sharing my Camp NaNoWriMo survival guide to help you put your best foot forward this April.Planning to tackle Camp NaNoWriMo?
 Check out the Camp NaNoWriMo survival guide!
 Click To Tweet